 - Please state the monthly theme in the subject line, along with the title and your author name, and attach your contribution as a Word or Google document (PDFs won’t be accepted)

 - Please provide a short synopsis of the work (2–3 sentences), and in the case of prose please highlight whether your work falls into fiction, non-fiction or creative non-fiction

-- Please also supply a short biography – whether it’s your first or fiftieth time submitting (it’s useful to have your latest version) – as well as details of your social media handles, blogs and/or web pages, so we can link to them when promoting your piece.
+- Please also supply a short biography – whether it’s your first or fiftieth time submitting, it’s useful to have your latest version.
+We can include a link to one of your social media handles, and one link to a blog or website.
 Please follow this format, using hyperlinks as below: